-Malatya is at the foothills of the Taurus Mountains and was a major agricultural, industrial and stockbreeding center for Eastern Anatolia.
-The city's fertile plain was famous for its apricot orchards, which made it an ideal location to grow crops.
-The province of Malatya was known as "Maldiya" (from the Hittite language) in ancient times and is located about 670 kilometers east of Ankara.
+Situated at the foothills of the Taurus Mountains, Malatya has long been an important agricultural, industrial, and stockbreeding center for Eastern Anatolia.
+The city is renowned for its fertile plain, which was once famous for its apricot orchards.
+Malatya, formerly known as "Maldiya" in Hittite, is located approximately 670 kilometers east of Ankara.

-Aslantepe, located at a distance of 7 kilometers (4.3 miles), was once Hittite's capital and dates back to the first millennium BC.
-The main entrance is decorated with statues and reliefs depicting ancient Hittite arts which still exist today.
+Aslantepe, which was the capital of the Hittites and dates back to the first millennium BC, is located just 7 kilometers (4.3 miles) away.
+The main entrance of Aslantepe is adorned with statues and reliefs depicting ancient Hittite art, which can still be seen today.

-The medieval town of Battalgazi is located just 9km from the city of Malatya, known in Byzantine times as "Melitene."
-The Seljuks built a mosque inside the small town in 1247.
+Battalgazi, a medieval town located only 9 kilometers from Malatya, was known as "Melitene" in Byzantine times.
+The Seljuks constructed a mosque within the town in 1247.

 The city museum houses archaeological finds from Malatya, with nearly 15,000 artifacts on display.
 The museum was first opened in 1969 and was permanently relocated near Kernek Park in 1979.
 The collections at the museum span a wide range of periods, including the Neolithic, Calcolithic, and Bronze Age, as well as works from the Hittite, Urartian, Roman, Byzantine, Seljuk, and Ottoman periods.

 Adjacent to the museum, there is a unique and colorful bazaar.
 The entire street is lined with copper objects, making it a great shopping destination that can add to the enjoyment of your holiday.